-If your child is experiencing learning difficulties and you want to understand why your child is struggling and what you can do to help your child reach his or her full academic potential, then you should consider having your child complete a NeuroEducational Evaluation with Dr. Smith.
+If your child is experiencing learning difficulties and you want to understand why your child is struggling and what you can do to help your child, then you should consider having your child evaluated by Dr. Smith.

-A week or so after your child has completed the diagnostic testing, you will attend a Parent Conference with Dr. Smith.
-During the Parent Conference, Dr. Smith will review the NeuroEducational Evaluation results with you, will explain how those results relate to your child’s academic struggles, and will provide you with a list of recommendations to address the underlying neurodevelopmental factors that are causing your child to struggle.
+The week after your child has completed the diagnostic testing or as soon thereafter as you are able to do so, Dr. Smith will meet with you to discuss the results of your child’s evaluation.
+During this meeting, Dr. Smith will review your child’s test results with you, will explain how those results relate to your child’s academic struggles, and will provide you with specific recommendations to help your child reach his or her full academic potential.

 A few weeks after the parent conference, Dr. Smith will provide you with a written report that summarizes relevant background information about your child, your child’s test results and her recommendations.
 The report will be approximately twenty-five pages in length.